billra/billra.com/docs/colorcube/readme.md

 preserves the proportional relationships along the axes, allowing the three outer faces of the RGB cube to be mapped simultaneously without distortion.

-When the control slider is set to `1` (or 100%), the interface displays these three outer faces.
-In this state, every individual color point on the screen has at least one RGB channel (Red, Green, or Blue) maxed out at its highest possible value in 3-digit hex notation (`F`, representing 255).
-The shared central vertex where all three faces meet represents pure white (`#FFF`), which then blends outward toward the primary and secondary colors located at the far edges.
+When the control slider is set to maximum intensity (100%), the interface displays these three outer faces.
+In this state, every individual color point on the screen has at least one color channel (Red, Green, or Blue) at its maximum possible value.
+The shared central vertex where all three faces meet represents pure white, which then blends outward toward the primary and secondary colors located at the far edges.

 ## The Intensity Slider and Color Rays